MMettille/pet-hotel-backend/README.md

 ### Jest Tests

-This project is ready to go with a suite of tests that hit the expected endpoints and check the reponses.
+This project is ready to go with a suite of tests that hit the expected endpoints and check the responses.
 Once all tests pass, your job is done!
 The tests are set up in the `ClientApp/` folder.
 Run `npm test` to run the tests.
 See `ClientApp/tests/http-api.test.js` for more information.
 Study the tests to see how the API is meant to be used!

 ### Pet Owner Object